wacncontent/CustomizeTool/removeCommentMooncakeOutput2/articles/virtual-network/virtual-networks-load-balancer-manage-idle-timeout.md

 **TCP idle timeout** allows a developer to specify a guaranteed threshold for inactivity during client-server sessions involving the Azure load balancer.
 A TCP idle timeout value of 4 minutes (the default for the Azure load balancer) means that if there is a period of inactivity lasting longer than 4 minutes during a client-server session involving the Azure load balancer, the connection will be closed.

-When a client-server connection is closed, the client application will get an error message similar to “The underlying connection was closed: A connection that was expected to be kept alive was closed by the server”.
+When a client-server connection is closed, the client application will get an error message similar to "The underlying connection was closed: A connection that was expected to be kept alive was closed by the server".

 [TCP Keep-Alive](http://tools.ietf.org/html/rfc1122#page-101) is a common practice to maintain connections during a long otherwise-inactive period [(MSDN example)](http://msdn.microsoft.com/zh-cn/library/system.net.servicepoint.settcpkeepalive.aspx).
 When TCP Keep-Alive is used, simple packets are sent periodically by a client (typically with a frequency period shorter than the server's idle timeout threshold).
 The server considers these transmissions as evidence of connection activity even when no other activity occurs -- thus the idle timeout value is never met and the connection can be maintained over a long period of time.